JuliaGraphics/Luxor.jl/docs/src/text.md

 ## Text tracking

-Use `texttrack()` to letter-space text.
-The units are 1/1000 em, so the amount of tracking is relative to the current font size.
+Use `texttrack()` to track or letter-space text, i.e. vary the spacing between every letter. ("Kerning" is when you do this for just a pair of letters.)
+The units are 1/1000 em, so the actual distance of "50 units of tracking" varies depending on the current font size.

-But really, don’t.
+But really, don’t track text unless you have to.

 ```@example
 using Luxor # hide